cgrindel/starlark-language-server/docs/project_proposal.md

 1. Support auto completion.
 1. Support signature help.

-Other features that are on the roadmap are support for
+Assuming that we meet our initial funding goals, other features that are on the roadmap are support for

 - linting
 - formatting